 Helping Horses in Ghana

-There’s a racetrack, a polo field, there are military-owned horses, and there are horses that take tourists and children for rides on the beach in Accra.
-Most are not well cared for and very few people in the country actually knew how to adequately care for horses.
-So Miriam set out to help the horses.
+There’s a racetrack, a polo field, there are military-owned horses, and there are horses that take tourists and children for rides on Ghana's beaches.
+Most are not well cared for and very few people in the country actually know how to adequately care for horses.

 Ghana’s Forgotten Horses